-- Stocks, bonds, real estate, commodities, and precious metals are trading via technical analysis within a highly manipulated financial system.
-As stated above, by the Fed buying $60 billion a month of U.S. Treasuries, the same as the monthly military spending, should give an idea of how much the central banks are propping up the markets.
+- Stocks, bonds, real estate, commodities, and precious metals are traded via technical analysis within a highly manipulated financial system.
+As stated above, the Fed buying $60 billion a month of U.S. Treasuries, the same as the monthly military spending, should give an idea of how much the central banks are propping up the markets.
 So, stocks, bonds, real estate, commodities, and precious metals will continue to trade within that manipulated system until the Fed, and central banks lose control.

-- When the Fed and central banks lose control of the financial system, and they will, then technical analysis will no longer be a good indicator of the market price.
+- When the Fed and central banks lose control of the financial system, and they will, then the technical analysis will no longer be a good indicator of the market price.
 Instead, the surging demand for the precious metals by investors looking to protect their wealth will finally be trading in a free market that will likely go hog-wild.

 So, once again.
 If you want to leave comments on how useless technical analysis is for silver in a rigged market, then stop looking at the daily silver prices.
-However, if you are going to look at the daily silver prices, then all I am doing is providing short-term analysis on HOW THE TRADERS LOOK AT SILVER.
+However, if you are going to look at the daily silver prices, then all I am doing is providing a short-term analysis of HOW THE TRADERS LOOK AT SILVER.

 Do you understand that?
 With that in mind, I believe as the U.S. Government and China come up with a final trade deal, that could push the stock markets higher and the precious metals lower.
 Take it or leave it.
 But, again… that doesn’t change the fact that days of the Fed and central bank control of the financial system are coming to an end.